How to Maintain a Healthy Weight Without Obsessing Over Calories

 6. Can medications like Ozempic or Mounjaro help without calorie counting?

-Under Malaysian medical supervision, these medications may assist with appetite control and metabolic regulation — but they work best alongside sustainable lifestyle habits.
+Under Malaysian medical supervision, these medications may assist with appetite control and metabolic regulation, but they work best alongside sustainable lifestyle habits.
+It’s always better to consult a healthcare professional, such as through OVA Malaysia, to ensure you’re guided safely and find the approach that suits your health and goals.

 7. When should I consider professional guidance?

-If weight feels difficult to manage despite healthy habits, or if hunger, fatigue, hormones, or plateaus persist, professional guidance can personalise your strategy safely.
+If weight feels difficult to manage despite healthy habits, or if hunger, fatigue, hormonal changes, or plateaus persist, professional guidance can help personalise your strategy safely.
+OVA Malaysia offers medically guided programs to support you in finding the approach that fits your health and lifestyle.

 Previous